 DAY 11: Andasibe-Mantadia National Park

-We have the full day to explore Mantadia pristine forest in search of Indri, Diademed Sifaka, Black and White Ruffed Lemur as well as three species of Ground Rollers.
+We have the full day to explore the pristine Mantadia forest in search of Indri, Diademed Sifaka, Black-and-white Ruffed Lemur as well as three species of Ground Rollers.
 We will enjoy a picnic lunch somewhere in a pretty setting in the park.

 DAY 12: Andasibe-Mantadia National Park to Antananarivo

 DAY 13: Departure